indrode/meatspace/content/i/nanoc.md

 ##Deploy

-Just add this block to the config.yml in the root of your site, where `dst` is the location on your remote web server:
+Just add this block to the `config.yml` in the root of your site, where `dst` is the location on your remote web server.

 <pre><code>
 #!ruby